-Furthermore, entire folders can be shared with other others within the service, so that as you add content to a folder, it is automatically synced to their folder.
+You can even share entire folders with others who use the service, so that as you add content to a folder, it is automatically synced to their computer.
 At Mac Zen, we use this internally for managing expenses.
-I use Scanner Pro by Readdle to capture a Receipt, and save it into a folder that I have shared with my bookkeeper.
+I use Scanner Pro by Readdle to capture receipts, and save them into a folder that I have shared with my bookkeeper.
 In one action, I have scanned a file and saved it directly into my bookkeeper’s computer.

-If however you have legal requirements to keep your data in Canada—Medical and Legal businesses are forbidden to use cloud storage services outside of Canada—the best option available is with a company called sync.com.
+If however you have legal requirements to keep your data in Canada—medical and legal businesses are forbidden to use cloud storage services outside of Canada, for example—the best option available is with a company called sync.com.
 Sync.com is very similar to dropbox, but all of your data and their servers reside on Canadian soil.

 These are my favourite Cloud service providers:

 - iCloud Drive — Built in cloud storage by a company dedicated to privacy.
 The data isn’t on Canadian soil, but Apple has history fought fiercely for user privacy.

 - Dropbox — Industry leading service with 1TB of cloud storage — uses US Servers

 - OneDrive — Microsoft’s entrant into Cloud storage 1TB with home or business Office 365 — Home resides on US servers, Business subscriptions can elect to have their data reside in Canada only.

 - Sync.com — 100% Canadian